Search

 For those unfamiliar with XQueries, an easy way to build one is through the IDM XQuery Builder.

-Alternatively, check out this video for an in-depth tutorial on building XQueries.
+Alternatively, check out the video below for an in-depth tutorial on building XQueries.

 Put in the criteria you are searching for and then at the top click “Enter Query Manually” and it will give you the XQuery you can copy and paste into Batch Update.